Lucy Boynton: 2006–2014: Early roles

-Boynton's made her professional debut at age twelve as young Beatrix Potter in the biographical film Miss Potter (2006).
+Boynton made her professional debut at age twelve as young Beatrix Potter in the biographical film Miss Potter (2006).
 She was asked to audition after being spotted by a casting director sitting in on her drama class.
 Additional scenes were written for her character after a test screening responded positively to her role.
 Boynton wore corsets and padded clothing to portray a younger Potter.
 Boynton stated that the first day of filming was "the best day of [her] life".
 In 2007, she was nominated for the Young Artist Award for Best Supporting Actress, for Miss Potter.
 Boynton starred as Posy Fossil in the BBC film Ballet Shoes (2007).
 A body double was used in some scenes to display her character's "remarkable dancing skill".
 The film was praised by critics.

 Boynton portrayed Margaret Dashwood in the 2008 television adaptation of Jane Austen's novel Sense and Sensibility.
 The miniseries premiered to high viewership and positive reviews.
 Boynton has described experiencing a "difficult period" from ages 16 to 17 for being "too old for young roles, but too young to play the leading lady."
 She played Mo Mowlam's stepdaughter in television film Mo (2010).
 In 2011, She appeared in an episode of the ITV drama Lewis.
 In 2013, she starred in Saint Raymond's music video for the lead single from his debut extended play, "Fall At Your Feet".
 Boynton appeared in period drama Copperhead (2013) based on the novel of the same name by Harold Frederic.
 In 2014, she guest-starred in the television series Borgia, Endeavour, and Law & Order: UK.
 She played Angelica Garnett, a member of the Bloomsbury Group, in the BBC miniseries Life in Squares, which aired in 2015.
 To prepare for the part, she read Garnett's memoir, Deceived with Kindness, in which most of her scenes were detailed, which she described as "a dream for any actor".
 The series was reviewed positively.